build-on-aws/aws-lambda-and-cqrs-a-winning-combination/README.md

 Our *use case* for this exercise is a *back-end* of the web application supporting *libraries*.

-Example is written in *TypeScript* and starts from a very simplistic *CRUD (Create, Read, Update, Delete)* implementation.
+All code in this example repository is written in *TypeScript*.
+Example starts from a very simplistic *CRUD (Create, Read, Update, Delete)* implementation.
 First step is available in *[examples/01-from-crud-to-cqrs/step-00-crud](./examples/01-from-crud-to-cqrs/step-00-crud)* directory, and each directory is a further step in the sequence of refining and refactoring even more towards domain-oriented code.

 Starting from the initial stage, the internals of the application looks as follows: